Best Dyson alternatives 2024: we've tested 36 alternatives that are $100s cheaper and these are the top 9 to consider

 The nimble, lightweight body is a match for Dyson’s V15 and certainly much smoother to use than upright vacuums.
 The additional Multi-Flex head means that moving around and accessing those hard-to-reach areas is effortless with the Shark.
 Moreover, it features a HEPA filter and Anti-Allergen Seal, to offer pet owners and allergy sufferers more effective protection from rogue dust and dirt particles.

-Due to the larger dust bin, the Shark weighs a little more than Dyson’s V15 Detect.
-The Shark claims to have a 60 minute battery life, as opposed to the Dyson which can run for an extra ten minutes (70 minutes in total).
+Due to the larger dust bin, the Shark weighs 2.02lbs more than Dyson’s V15 Detect, which is about a carton of milk or a bunch of banana's difference in weight.
+The Shark claims to have a 60-minute battery life, as opposed to the Dyson which can run for an extra 10 minutes (70 minutes in total).
 The Multi-Flex head makes for easy storage, but isn’t the easiest to handle, especially when unfurling the vacuum back up to full height.

-There's more detail in our Shark Vertex Pro review
+Read more in our full Shark Vertex Pro review.

 The best upright Dyson alternative